qgp-w4rhead/CashEndar/gameplan.md

 - [x] When we click on a item and said item pulsate :
     - Every payment/item of the same type should pulsate not just the item on which the date was set.

-- [ ] When deleting a category of payment
+- [x] When deleting a category of payment
     - Give a warning with the amount of payments related to that category
     - Also give a warning about backing payments up through the "Export Payment" option.

 - [x] Add "Portions" to Unit (some items are 1 of 1)

+- [ ] Modify "inventory-fields-section" to be a 4-step setup that helps to fast track users toward their objective.
+    - Cost, Name of product in first step (with a space for brand, mark it [optional] just like depletion rate)
+    - Item Size and unit

 ________________